AshrafMah/RAG-Chatbot/frontend/README.md

-# 🎨 Swift - Frontend 🎨
+# 🎨 Verba - Frontend 🎨

-Swift is a React application powered by Next.js, which enables you to search and display your documents interactively.
+Verba is a React application powered by Next.js, which enables you to search and display your documents interactively.
 This document provides setup instructions for the frontend, component details, and maintenance procedures.

 ## 🚀 Getting Started